- Why Is My Guinea Pig Is Losing Hair?

 - 1. Barbering

 - 2. Fungal Infections

-Hair loss is one of the common problems that pet owners face on many occasions.
+Hair loss is one of the common problems that guinea pig owners face on many occasions.
 Although it’s worrying, most of the diseases causing hair loss are treatable.
 Hence, if you’ve realized that your beloved guinea pig is losing hair, you don’t need to panic.

-It’s normal for Guinea pigs to lose hair behind their ears.
-But when they lose hair on other parts of their bodies, you need to have them examined right away.
+It’s normal for guinea pigs to lose hair behind their ears.
+But when they lose hair on other parts of their bodies, you may need to perform some examination.